Bastien-Gaffet/Robot_J4/docs/README.md

 ---

 > **Note:** We do **not** modify the files in this folder.
 Any mechanical changes or adaptations have been made exclusively in our Onshape workspace.

+## Project Report Overview

+The file **Cgenial_J4_2025_fr.pdf** is the project report written in French, dated March 16, 2025.
+This version was submitted for the project presentation at the Cgénial competition.